 How to Purchase Wind Energy

 For potential customers, there are many ways to buy wind energy.
 Power purchase agreements (PPA) continue to be the preferred procurement mechanism.
-A record 4,203 MW of wind PPAs were signed by corporate and other non-utility customers in 2018, and more than 11,300 MW in PPAs have been signed to date.
+A record 4,203 MW of wind PPAs were signed by corporate and other non-utility customers in 2018, and nearly 15,000 MW in PPAs have been signed to date.
 That’s more than all of the wind capacity installed in Iowa, America’s number two wind state.

 In addition to PPAs, non-utility purchasers can invest in wind energy in a number of other ways.
 Methods include wholesale or retail transactions, including utility green tariffs.
 Customers can also make a direct investment in a wind project or purchase renewable energy credits (REC).
 AWEA’s Corporate Buyer’s Guide to Wind Energy examines all of these pathways in greater detail.